 Batches are made from scratch and I have personally formulated the recipes.
 I have researched the variety of oils and butters beneficial to skin; favorites include olive oil, coconut oil, shea butter, rice bran oil, castor oil, avocado oil, cocoa butter.
-My soapmaking usually follows natural methods, using essential oils along with incorporating herb, root and spice infusions and clays.
+My soapmaking usually follows centuries-old methods, using essential oils along with incorporating herb, root and spice infusions and clays.
 However I occasionally use mica powder for some colorants; these are finely ground minerals—with cosmetic-grade colorants and pigments (Federal Food, Drug and Cosmetic Act-approved as safe).
-Cosmetic-grade fragrance oils are also sometimes used, as some people want a scent with more longevity or request scents that are not found organically/in nature.
+Cosmetic-grade fragrance oils are also incorporated, as some people want a scent with more longevity or request scents that are not found organically/in nature.
 I only use Phthalate-free fragrances.
 NO petroleum-based ingredients, NO pre-made bases, NO GMO ingredients and NO testing on animals….well, except for willing family & friends.

 Bars average 4 to 5 ounces and are approximately 3.5″ x 2.75″ x 1″.
 Specialty bars are a little smaller: facial soaps are square in shape and the salt bars are flat on one side and curved on the other side—which fits perfectly in the palm of the hand.

 To extend the life span of bars, I recommend a ventilated soap dish/deck so they can dry between use.